BachFugue/Chart-Generator/README.md

 # Chart-Generator
 A chart.js project.
-Just a quick prototype so far.
-Takes a data from a csv file and generates a bar chart.
+Just a quick prototype.
+Drag and drop a CSV file.
+Takes data from a csv and generates a bar chart.

+TODO: Add display output for copy/pasting formatted code that makes chart.

 ## HTML 5 APIs
 * Drag and Drop